magic-quill/MagicQuill/README.md

 - [2024.11.25] 📢 New UI Updates: Drag & Drop Images + Download Button: We've enhanced our interface with two exciting features!
 Now you can easily upload images with drag & drop functionality, and quickly save your work using our new download button.
 Try it out and let us know what you think!
 - [2024.12.06] 📢 New Feature Updates: Auto-save and Resolution Adjustment are now enabled in the parameter settings.
 Thanks [Furkan Gözükara](https://github.com/FurkanGozukara) for his brilliant suggestions.
 - [2024.12.07] 🎉 Exciting News: ComfyUI MagicQuill Node has been released!
 Check the repository https://github.com/magic-quill/ComfyUI_MagicQuill for more details.
+- [2024.12.16] 🎉 Exciting News: MagicQuill is also available at [Modelscope](https://modelscope.cn/studios/ant-research/MagicQuill_demo).
+Thanks for their amazing support and infrastructure.

 To update the latest features, pull the latest code and re-install the gradio_magicquill:
 ```